jalabulajunx/LMStudioWrapper/readme.md

 A secure, private, and family-friendly chat application that works with local LLMs through LM Studio.
 Built with privacy and learning in mind.

 ## Motive
-I always wanted to code and contribute, but I lacked the knowlegde and a partner-in-crime to collaborate.
+I always wanted to code and contribute, but I lacked the knowledge and a partner-in-crime to collaborate.
 Luckily, with the advent of AI, I was able to hire a dev within claude.ai for a month to help build this application.
 More importantly, I was looking for ways to locally deploy language models for my son to play around.
-When I came across LM Studio - I knew that I could now whip up a subscription to claude and write an application.
+When I came across LM Studio - I knew that I could now whip up a subscription to Claude and write an application.
 After 5 iterations and a week's time (not entirely), here is the application for all!

 ## Demo
 [Conversation](https://github.com/user-attachments/assets/81301f7a-cabd-4336-81c3-853766fd8de0)